Golden Moles & Marsupial Moles

 The island of New Guinea is also woodpecker-free so, in their absence, a marsupial called the striped possum has filled the same niche there.
 It has the same diet as the aye-aye and much the same equipment needed to obtain its food.
 It possesses very similar chisel-like teeth and a sharply hooked, elongated finger on each hand – though this time, the fourth one along rather than the third.

-When organisms that are not closely related to one another independently evolve similar traits as a result of having to adapt to similar environments or ecological niches, it is called convergent evolution.
+When organisms that are not closely related to one another independently evolve similar traits as a result of having to adapt to similar environments or ecological niches, it is called ‘convergent evolution’.
 In other words, the same solution to the same problem is reached by completely different animals, via their own evolutionary routes.
 The aye-aye and the striped possum showcase just one example of this fascinating process, but there are many other instances throughout the world.

 And with that thought, we finally return to moles.
 Well… not quite.

 You see, not all creatures that we call moles are technically moles.
-Some are very different, taxonomically speaking, and belong in completely separate groups.
+Some are very different, taxonomically speaking, and belong to completely separate groups.
 The golden moles of Africa, though they may look superficially similar to true moles, are more closely related to a group of mammals endemic to Madagascar called the tenrecs.
 Like the tenrecs (but unlike true moles), golden moles possess a cloaca – a single orifice through which they pass both urine and faeces, a physiological characteristic seen in reptiles, amphibians and birds, but rarely in mammals.
 This is because golden moles have developed such efficient kidneys that most of them don’t need to drink at all, thus negating the need for a dedicated urinary tract.

 Of course, it’s fairly easy to see why these creatures were called moles when they were first discovered.
 They have powerful claws for digging, they have the same burrowing habits, they spend most of their lives underground, and their eyes are non-functional and covered in skin.

-In Australia, there lives another small, mole-like creature that lives in the desert and ‘swims’ through the sand.
+In Australia, meanwhile, there lives another small, mole-like creature that lives in the desert and ‘swims’ through the sand.
 It is the marsupial mole, Australia’s only specialised burrowing mammal.

-The marsupial mole has fine, sandy-coloured silky fur, spade-like claws, and a hard nose-shield.
+The marsupial mole has fine, sandy-coloured silky fur, spade-like claws, and a hard nose shield.
 Its eyes are vestigial and it lacks external ears altogether.
 Meanwhile, its neck vertebrae are fused to give its head extra rigidity when pushing through sand in search of food.
 Being a marsupial, the female has a pouch, although it faces backwards so that it doesn’t fill up with sand as she digs.

 Golden moles and marsupial moles are so similar in both lifestyle and physical appearance that for a long time, the marsupial/placental divide notwithstanding, they were thought to be closely related to one another.
 We now know, however, that their strikingly similar body plans are due to an amazing example of convergent evolution.
 After all, what works well in a particular environment or ecological niche in one part of the world can work equally as well in another part.
 In this case, this is clearly the best mammalian body if you live buried in the desert sand.